Sayanghosh400/Crack-Jokes-Extension/README.md

 # Crack-Jokes-Extension
- This is a google chrome extension for jokes
+ This is a browser extension for jokes